-Nine nonprofit agencies have combined their expertise in serving adults with develomental disabilities to form a unique partnership.
-UCP Seguin, Park Lawn Association, Clearbrook, Helping Hand Center, Elim Christian Services, PACTT Learning Center, Easter Seals of Metropolitan Chicago, Barbara Olson Center of Hope, and Countryside Association for People with Disabilities have initiated the Building Bridges to the Future initiative to serve the needs of special education students and their families, as they face the challenges of transitioning successfully from high school to adult services.
+In 2009 a coalition of nonprofit agencies combined their expertise in serving adults with developmental disabilities to form a unique partnership.
+Serving as lead agency, UCP Seguin worked with these partner organizations to initiate the Building Bridges to the Future initiative.
+This innovative project is designed to serve the needs of special education students and their families, as they face the challenges of transitioning successfully from high school to adult services.
 Through this collaboration, students with developmental disabilities and their families learn what services are available for them as they try to navigate through this difficult period in their lives.
-Our Building Bridges Transition Outreach Specialist will:

-Serve as the primary liaison for the program
+- Serve as the primary liaison for the program

-Attend Individual Education Plan meetings as part of each student's interdisciplinary team
+- Attend Individual Education Plan meetings as part of each student's interdisciplinary team

-Work with Special Education department staff to ensure that transition is part of the IEP
+- Work with Special Education department staff to ensure that transition is part of the IEP

-Develop and maintain linkages between families, Special Education staff, and adult service providers
+- Develop and maintain linkages between families, Special Education staff, and adult service providers

-Provide in-service training and coaching sessions for parents, guardians, and students
+- Provide in-service training and coaching sessions for parents, guardians, and students

-Advocate for and assist in establishing eligibility for community services for students
+- Advocate for and assist in establishing eligibility for community services for students

 In addition to providing assistance through our Transition Outreach Specialists, the Building Bridges project now offers, on a limited basis, adult transition experiences to students during spring, summer and holiday breaks.
 These experiences include vocational training, job trials, basic training in skills of daily living, and various therapeutic activities designed to prepare individuals for their transition to adult services.